muratk3n/thirdwave/en/README.md

 ---

 I realized Seshat data file had some columns "scaled", so they dont reflect the raw value.
 Where is the raw value?
-I find the orig, but it has columns seperated to *rows*.
+I find the original, which has column values spread out to multiple *rows*.
 Woha.
 Scrubbing now.

 ---